 Other paints, like the General Finishes Milk Paint I used, do not require a topcoat but do recommend you use one for pieces that are going to get a lot of daily use.

-I considered saving myself and skipping the topcoat on my bathroom vanity.
-But I know that we’re going to be opening and closing these doors and cabinets pretty much every day.
+I considered saving myself some time and skipping the topcoat on my bathroom vanity.
+But I know that we’re going to be opening and closing these doors and cabinets every single day.

 So to be safe, I decided sealing is the right thing to do.
 It’s going to take a little bit more time, a little bit more money, but I’d much rather put a little bit more work now and get results that last for years than start having chips in a few months and really wish that I had just done that one last step.